maor-rozenfeld/sell-bcash/README.md

 # A complete guide to selling your free BCash for Bitcoin

+> As others have pointed out, it's your choice to decide whether to sell the BCash or hold it.
+I am not here to give trading advice.
+This guide is only meant to help people who have decided to sell their BCash for Bitcoin.
+>
+> If you don't want to sell, there's nothing you need to do really.
+You don't need to "claim" your BCash, you already have it.

 This guide assumes you had Bitcoins in your possession prior to the hard fork, and you know the private key for those Bitcoins.